The Sex Thief: Releases

 The Sex Thief was heavily cut by the British Board of Film Censors on its original release; cuts were made to the scene where the naked girl dances in front of Grant, and the inter-cutting between a further sex scene and a wrestling match.
 The film's speeded-up sex scene was ‘considerably reduced’, as was the scene where a handcuffed Grant is seduced by Judy.
 The current US and UK DVD releases are uncut.

 The US Her Family Jewels/Handful of Diamonds version runs approximately 81 minutes (as opposed to the original 89-minute running time) and adds hardcore inserts to every sex scene and also to a scene where the characters played by Terence Edmond and Diane Keen discuss the thief in a crowded pub, in which the hardcore inserts imply the two characters are masturbating each other under the table.
 Her Family Jewels deletes several narrative scenes that appear in the original version of the film – most notably the end credits and a subplot involving two detectives trying to sell pornographic films – but adds several newly shot hardcore scenes, in which footage of David Warbeck (taken from elsewhere in the film) has been briefly inserted.
 These scenes are scored to the pop song "Well Here I Go", which does not appear in the original film.

 The hardcore version was later released on video in The Netherlands (under the name Handful of Diamonds).

 Appearance in Texas murder trial

 The film appeared as incriminating evidence in the 1987 trial against Michael Morton, wrongly convicted of murdering his wife.
-It was shown to the jury, in an effort to make them negatively disposed to Morton.
+The first two minutes of the film were shown to the jury, in an effort to make them negatively disposed to Morton.